opendilab/DI-engine/nervex/docs/source/quick_start/index.rst

 For advanced users, it is suggested to check our Environment doc for details

 The :class:`Env Manager <nervex.envs.BaseEnvManager>` is used to manage multiple environments, single-process serially or multi-process parallelly.
 The interfaces of `env manager` are similar to those of a simple gym env.
+Here we show a case of using :class:`BaseEnvManager <nervex.envs.BaseEnvManager>` to build environments for collection and evaluation.

 .. code-block:: python